PLEASE NOTE THAT POETRY SUBMISSIONS ARE NOW CLOSED UNTIL FURTHER NOTICE. THEY WILL BE OPENED AGAIN AS SOON AS IT PRACTICAL.

 submissions [at] the highwindow [dot] uk

 Your poems should be in single-spaced TNR 12 and submitted in the body of the email.
 It may also be useful if they are attached as a word.doc.
-The editors will endeavour to get back to you within six weeks.
-Please also enclose a bio of between 50-75 words which will be required if your work is accepted.The poems submitted should be previously unpublished.
+The editor will endeavour to get back to you within six weeks.
+Normally it will be much sooner than that.
+Please also enclose a bio of up to 80 wordsds.
+It will be required if your work is accepted.The poems submitted should be previously unpublished.

-THWJ will also publish poetry in translation alongside the quarterly roundup of poetry.
-In 2016 the languages represented will be Italian, French and German.
-THWJ will always be on the look out for good translators, so please contact us if you have an interest in this area and ideas we could develop in our translation streams.
+THW will also publishes poetry in translation alongside the quarterly roundup of poetry.
+I am always on the look out for good translators, so please contact us if you have an interest in this area and ideas we could develop in our translation streams.

 Work should be sent to: submissions [at] the highwindow [dot] uk with the word TRANSLATIONS in the subject line.